cryssoft/aix_perf_tools/README.md

 NOTES:

     hbaq              - requires root authority because of a lot of the system calls it leverages.

-    lps_cpu      - partial re-do of some 'mpstat' output, very much a work in progress. lps_cputotal - ran this 24x7 on every LPAR in one environment.  lots of good data. lps_memplus  - ran this 24x7 on every LPAR in one environment.  lots of good data. lps_sea      - somewhat mis-named.  you can run it against an SEA or any bare Etherchannel device.
+    lps_cpu           - partial re-do of some 'mpstat' output, very much a work in progress. lps_cputotal      - ran this 24x7 on every LPAR in one environment.  lots of good data. lps_memplus       - ran this 24x7 on every LPAR in one environment.  lots of good data. lps_procpool_data - ran this 24x7 on one LPAR per shared processor pool in one environment.  lots of good data. lps_sea           - somewhat mis-named.  you can run it against an SEA or any bare Etherchannel device.

     i wouldn't call any of it more than "beta", since it's never been made available outside of operational environments yet.  i've run all of them 24x7 on AIX 7.2, 7.3 and VIOS 3.1, 4.1 without